Managing Feelings of Rejection.

-Having healthy people around to bounce ideas and emotions off of has a great deal of benefits.
+Having healthy people around to bounce ideas and emotions off of has many benefits.
 They can keep us in finding solutions instead of allowing us to complain.
 As well as build us up and remind us of how capable we are when we are doubting ourselves.
 And they may be able to point out when we are in way over our heads and don’t see it.

 4. Timing is very Important.

 Not every time we want to make a change in our lives and in our relationships is the right time.
 Sometimes striking when emotion is high is the answer.
 Other times waiting for the emotion to cool down can keep us from overwhelming those we wish to grow with.
 Acting too fast or too slow may snuff out the fire of a new opportunity.